 The Continuing Competence Program (CCP) supports the profession’s commitment to safe, competent care and lifelong learning.
 The program is designed so that each LPN has the flexibility to identify and pursue learning goals that are relevant to their own needs and areas of current or future practice.
 In order to maintain and continuously build their competence, all Manitoba LPNs undertake the following.

 - Practice Hours: LPNs maintain and build their knowledge, judgment and skill through active practice.
-All LPNs must practice a minimum of 1000 hours in a four-year period.
+LPNs are expected to have practised a minimum of 1000 hours in the previous four-years.

 - Self-Assessment: Each year, LPNs formally assess their knowledge, judgment, skill and learning to identify gaps and areas for further learning.